ePaysa-ind/chinna/IMPLEMENTATION_SUMMARY.md

 ## Known Limitations
 - PDF not yet implemented
 - Some crop icons pending
-- Weather API not integrated
+- Weather forecasts not yet implemented (only current conditions available)

 ---
-*Last updated: May 19, 2025, 8:30 PM*
+*Last updated: May 20, 2025, 7:45 PM*
 *App Status: Ready for Beta Testing*